swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/06-LaunchEC2Instance.md

 5. Click on the **Select** button to select the AMI.

-6. Under **Instance type**, click on the drop-down arrow and type **c5.2xlarge** into the search bar.
+6. Under **Instance type**, click on the drop-down arrow and type **t3a.medium** into the search bar.
-**Note:** This is a large instance - we're doing this on purpose.
+**Note:** We're doing this on purpose.
 This will not be a default instance you should use until you've considered the resources you need for your project.

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2ChooseInstanceType-2.png)